Cold Brew and Iced Coffee are two popular methods of enjoying coffee over ice. There are however, some key differences between them.

 To the uninitiated, iced coffee might seem basic and simple.
 However, a little bit of research reveals that the world of iced coffee is much wider than it might initially seem.
-There are dozens of different kinds of iced coffee out there, each made using unique ingredients and preparation methods.
+There are dozens of different kinds of iced coffee drinks out there, each made using unique ingredients and preparation methods.

-Cold Brew coffee is absolutely delicious, and if you’ve been reluctant to try it in the past, you absolutely should give it a try!
+Cold Brew coffee is also absolutely delicious, and if you’ve been reluctant to try it in the past, you absolutely should give it a try!
 Who knows, you just might discover your new favorite beverage!